Living The Gourmet

 Jump to Recipe

-This is by far the easiest bread to make at home – and as a nice bonus, not only is it a simply delicious bread, but it also features a substantial crust.
-It’s perfect for hardy sandwiches, as dinner bread, or for dipping in oil or salsa.
+This is by far the easiest bread to make at home - and as a nice bonus, not only is it a simply delicious bread, but it also features a substantial crust.
+Our Boule Artisan Free-Form Loaf is perfect for hearty sandwiches, as dinner bread, or for dipping in oil or salsa.

 Over the years, this type of bread has become a mainstay in my home.
 Several times a week, this particular recipe, or slight variations of it, is how I start my day.
 A single loaf keeps well for a couple of days, by which point it's almost always gone anyway.

-Today’s loaf takes just five basic ingredients.
-Really, making homemade bread couldn’t be easier than this.
+Today's free-form artisan Boule loaf takes just five basic ingredients.
+Really, making homemade bread couldn't be easier than this.

 • Warm Water.
 This is to proof the yeast.
 The water needs to be between 105 and 115 degrees Fahrenheit.
 Any lower, and the yeast won't proof.
 Any higher, and the yeast starts to die.